Library Documentation

 instance (Power Number Number Number)

-[default] [error] instance (Power left right power)
+default error instance (Power left right power)

-[error] instance (Power () right power)
+error instance (Power () right power)

 prompt

-Ask the user to enter a value.
+prompt asks the user to enter a value.

 prompt :: String -> value where (value :: String) (Read value)